 Overnight trips at the Elementary level have prepared students for extended weeks of overnight travel in our adolescent program.
 These trips are fully integrated into the curriculum and represent some of the best opportunities for personal growth and community building that the Middle School program has to offer.
 Students complete trip planning and/or meal planning for these excursions.

 Dr. Montessori described the development of the adolescent as mirroring that of the infant/toddler.
 The infant/toddler is busy with the task of development of identity apart from objects around them, and then apart from their closest caregivers.
 The adolescent is busy with the task of identity development in the context of the larger world—their place in society.
 In order to accomplish this, they need to be provided with opportunities to try on adult roles, and interact fully independent of the institutions of family and school.
 Traveling with teachers and classmates provides a valuable context in which to explore positive development of identity within a supportive Middle School community, to contribute to that community in positive ways, and to experience academic work in other settings.

 Building upon the foundation of organizational skills, self-reliance, independence and responsibility, High School is a time for students to explore the world around them, both with their community and as an individual.
 Students start the year with an Odyssey trip to connect with other new students and form the bonds that will last throughout their four years together and into adulthood.
-During the school year, opportunities abound to take advantage of all the Museum District has to offer in the form of internships, art classes at the MFAH’s Glassell Junior School, physical fitness at St. Thomas, and more.
-And international destinations await them for intensive mini-semesters in Jamaica, Costa Rica, London, China, or beyond.
+During the school year, opportunities abound to take advantage of all the Museum District has to offer in the form of internships, art classes at the MFAH’s Glassell Junior School, and more.
+And international destinations await them for intensive mini-semesters in Jamaica, Costa Rica, London, Singapore, or beyond.
 There is no waiting for the real world at Post Oak—it’s already here.